Issues in Equality

 Organiser: Dr Teresa Crew

 Social policy is everywhere - from TV's love affair with 'benefits cheats', to when you see someone selling the Big Issue or the latest gaffe by an MP.
 In its broadest sense, social policy aims to improve the well-being of society.
 The subject matter focuses on a wide range of employment, health and education issues and well as various 'social problems' - both local and national.
 Students will have a chance to earn weekly XP points for completing various voluntary tasks.

-- Should there be quotas to encourage more males or females into specific careers or positions of power?
+- Should there be quotas to encourage people into specific careers or positions of power?

-- creating inclusive work places for transgender employees;
+- Can we create inclusive work places for Transgender employees;

 The workshop format will use local and contemporary examples relating to the overarching themes of equality, diversity and discrimination.